-Spotlight on Opera is Austin's own exciting and intensive community opera troupe, dedicated to providing training and performance opportunities to career track and avocational singers aged 15 and up.
-We are currently celebrating our 7th season.
+Spotlight on Opera is in its 9th season as Texas' premiere summer opera training program.
+We are dedicated to providing training and performance opportunities to career track and avocational singers aged 15 and up.

 Founded in 2007 by Program Director Cindy Sadler, Spotlight began as a one week summer program at St. Edward's University.
 The program expanded quickly and by 2010 went fulltime, acting as a community opera troupe in the fall and spring and a training program for aspiring singers in the summer, a model we continue today.